 As a result, you will be able to create a “funnel view” which shows you the different conversion rates between stages.
 Every stage of the funnel consists of drip campaigns (filled with content types that are relevant to each decision stages).

-- discover the behaviour-flow of your leads between the different drip campaigns and find patterns in the behaviour to refine buyer journeys
+- discover the behavior-flow of your leads between the different drip campaigns and find patterns in the behavior to refine buyer journeys

 - have end-to-end conversion rate for the different buyer journeys

 The end-to-end conversion rate is one of the most important KPI examples that can be tracked and a must-have if you want to calculate the real ROI of your campaigns.